lolalongo11/calculator-/README.md

-I used information and help from: Javascript & JQuery book by, Jon Duckett I watched various tutorials from the CI course to familiarise myself with the JS code
+I used information and help from: Javascript & JQuery book by, Jon Duckett I watched various tutorials from the CI course to familiarise myself with the JS code I got inspired by a YouTube channel - https://www.youtube.com/watch?v=CI2GwL--ll8&t=414s and followed the tutorial to create my own simple calculator.
+I used some of the JavaScript code that was used and took guidance from there for the interactive part.